warchamer12/Parkour-Plugin/README.md

-Parkour-Plugin <br>is an infinite version that will no longer be developed!
+Parkour-Plugin <br>is an infinite version that will no longer be developed!<br>
+You can easily develop and share the project.